aless2003/aless2003/README.md

 # About me:
 My Name is Alessandro Schwaiger, just call me Alessandro or Diamond, as that's how most people call me :)

-I'm 18 and currently Student in the HTL Saalfelden in Austria.
+I'm 20 live in Austria.

 I mainly program in Java and love to learn about new stuff.
+I like to work with Vaadin, as well as Spring Boot.

 I love to read Manga, watch Anime and of course programming.